Södertälje Municipality

 It borders to Lake Mälaren in the north and the Baltic Sea in the south, and within the Stockholm County to Nykvarn Municipality and Salem Municipality and also border Södermanland County and its municipals Gnesta and Trosa.

 The municipality was created 1967–1971 through the amalgamation of the former City of Södertälje with large rural and suburban areas surrounding it.
 In 1999, it was split when a new entity, Nykvarn Municipality, was detached from Södertälje Municipality.

 Economy

 Two big industries dominate Södertälje.
 Scania AB is a world leading manufacturer of trucks and busses and employed over 9,000 people.
 AstraZeneca is an international manufacturer of drugs (medicine) employing over 3,000 people.
 The municipal Södertälje itself employs over 5,600 people including teachers and people working with elderly people.

 Södertälje has a canal, Södertälje Canal, that is very important for the ships who want to reach the big lake Mälaren from the Baltic Sea.

 Demography

 Södertälje has the fifth largest number of Finnish-speaking Sweden Finns in Sweden: 11,000, or around 13 per cent of the city population.
-Thus, taken together, Finns and Estimated 120,000 Assyrians in Sweden and account for 40 per cent of the inhabitants of the city.
+Thus, taken together, Finns and an estimated 120,000 Assyrians in Sweden and account for 40 per cent of the inhabitants of the city.

+2022 population by district

+This is a demographic table based on Södertälje Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 67,079 Swedish citizens of voting age resident in the municipality.
+44.9% voted for the left coalition and 53.4% for the right coalition.
+Indicators are in percentage points except population totals and income.